To celebrate its 75th anniversary, the AFD organized a conference on “Commons and Development dynamics” (Paris, December 2016, 1-2)

 At the World Bank, voting takes place according to the economic weight of countries.
 Some reforms have taken place to adjust to a changing world.
 China, for instance, has got more voting power, but the representation of countries according to the dollar weighting is still pretty flawed.
 On the contrary, the UN system is governed by the principle of “One country, one vote”.
 We’ve seen its negative sides on decision-making, but also its positive influence on global consensus.

-In my view, global consensus is an underappreciated GPG in itself.
+In my view, global consensus is an underappreciated Global Public Good in itself.
 A consensus is by definition ours, not mine or yours.
 As for any public good, there is a lack of full incentives for any one party to work towards global consensus.
 A key role of global institutions is to build consensus on how to address cross-border issues and problems.

 But for the moment, the World Bank’s governance structure militates against fully playing a consensus building role.
 The widespread view is that the World Bank is a creature of the USA.